Ali-Doostali/financial-chatbot/README.md

 - Add support for more companies and financial metrics.
 - Integrate real-time data via APIs.
 - Enhance query parsing with NLP (e.g., using transformers).
+- Add animations for response updates to improve UX.

 ## Author
 - **Ali Doostali**